 Replace operating but inefficient equipment with higher-efficiency equipment (early replacement).

 The basic method for estimating free ridership and participant spillover for these programs uses a participant self-report, based on a standard battery of questions.
-An enhanced method may utilize trade ally surveys to qualitatively support the results and to assess nonparticipant spillover.
+An enhanced method may utilize trade ally surveys to provide another quantitative assessment, which may be triangulated with the basic method approach, and to assess nonparticipant spillover.

 Basic Method